 Construction of Alternative A along the Flower Street segment would result in a net increase in GHG emissions over a finite period (less than four years).
 For this analysis, amortized construction-related GHG emissions were compared to SCAQMD's proposed threshold for industrial projects of 10,000 MTCO2e/yr to determine impact significance.
-As presented in Table 4.3-2, construction of Alternative A would result in approximately 36,031 metric tons of carbon dioxide equivalent (MTCO2e), which would result in an amortized value of 1,201 MTCO2e.
+As presented in Table 4.3-2, construction of Alternative A would result in approximately 36,031 metric tons of carbon dioxide equivalent (MTCO2e), which would result in an amortized value of 1,201 $MTCO_2e$ .
 Therefore, GHG emissions generated during construction of Alternative A would not have an adverse effect on climate change.

 In addition, the CEQ recommends a reference point of 25,000 MT per year of direct GHG emissions as a "useful indicator" of when federal agencies should evaluate climate change impacts in their NEPA documents.
-The amortized construction emissions for Alternative A would also not exceed the GHG emissions threshold by the CEQ for evaluation of climate change impacts.
-Therefore, this impact would not be adverse.
+The amortized construction emissions for Alternative A would be below the threshold recommended by CEQ and therefore further evaluation of climate change impacts are not warranted.

 In summary, operation of Alternative A would result in a net decrease in regional GHG emissions.
-Temporary construction-related GHG emissions, as presented in Table 4.3-2, would be offset by long-term reductions in regional VMT and associated GHG emissions, as presented in Section 4.6, Climate Change, of the Final EIS.
+Temporary construction-related GHG emissions, as presented in Table 4.3-2, would be offset by long-term reductions in regional VMT and associated GHG emissions, as presented in Section 4.6, Climate Change, of the Final EIS/EIR.
 Furthermore, amortized construction-related GHG emissions for Alternative A would be less than the SCAQMD's proposed threshold for industrial projects of 10,000 MTCO2e/yr.
 Therefore, project-related GHG emissions resulting from implementation of Alternative A would not have an adverse effect on climate change.